THE BRAIN HEALTH EDUCATION INSTITUTE

 'HOW TO STAY SANE IN A CRAZY WORLD'

-Trevor and Annie Boulton, producers of the world acclaimed 'Toxic Thinking' Apps, mental health education programs, 'Holistic Mental Health' online training course and founders of the Institute, have combined the knowledge gained from their own lived experiences and years of research, to produce a unique, Psychologist endorsed, non-clinical easy to read life-skills handbook.
+Trevor and Annie Boulton, producers of the world acclaimed 'Toxic Thinking' Apps, mental health education programs, 'Holistic Mental Health' online training course and founders of the Institute, have combined the knowledge gained from their own lived experiences and years of research, to produce a unique, Psychologist endorsed, non-clinical easy to read life-skills handbook based upon Maslow's Plan For mental Health.

-This year we are focusing our efforts on preparing young people who are completing their secondary education to 'take on life' by partnering with Rotary to provide books to year 12 students.
+We, at the Institute, are focusing our efforts on preparing young people who are completing their secondary education to 'take on life' by partnering with Rotary Clubs across Australia to provide books to guidance officers, wellbeing teams and their students.

-A stressful time for many, the 18-24 age group experiences the highest incidence of mental health concerns which is not surprising due to the major life changes that are occurring.
+A stressful time for many, the 14-24 age group experiences the highest incidence of mental health concerns and self-harm, which is not surprising due to the major life changes that they are experiencing.

 Whether moving away for study, moving out of home, looking for employment, starting to budget, manage accommodation, finding that work, life and study balance - all the changes that come with “becoming an adult” can have a huge impact on mental well-being.